green-green-avk/AnotherTerm-docs/docs/local-shell.md

 * `SHELL_SESSION_TOKEN` environment variable contains the unique key of this session data and is used by **termsh** to determine its rights.
 * The session data is revoked when the terminal window is closed.
-* `SHELL_SESSION_TOKEN` is also used to determine when a sessions has its terminal window shown as **termsh** blocks exectution and awaits it to show any dialog or activity.
+* `SHELL_SESSION_TOKEN` is also used to determine when a session has its terminal window shown because **termsh** blocks exectution and awaits it to show any dialog or activity.

 Another concern was about checking the server side credentials from inside of a PRooted environment to filter out possible spoofing.
 It has been solved by introducing `TERMSH_UID` environment variable to be set to the real UID.